Larry Stephens (American football)

-Lawrence Clifton Stephens (September 24, 1938 – March 28, 1998) was an American football defensive lineman in the National Football League for the Cleveland Browns, Los Angeles Rams and Dallas Cowboys.
-He played college football at the University of Texas.
+Lawrence Clifton Stephens (September 24, 1938 – March 28, 1998) was an American professional football defensive lineman in the National Football League (NFL) for the Cleveland Browns, Los Angeles Rams and Dallas Cowboys.
+He played college football for the Texas Longhorns.

-Early years
+Early life

 Stephens was a 1956 graduate of Angleton High School.
 He was named an All-state and All-American at End as a senior.
 He was an outstanding all-around athlete who also excelled in basketball, baseball, and track.

 He was widely recruited and committed to play football at the University of Texas which was then coached by Darrell Royal.
 He began as an end, before being switched to tackle as a sophomore.

 He was a key contributor to the Longhorn's successes in the late 1950s which included an SWC Championship and appearances in both the Sugar Bowl and Cotton Bowl Classic.
 In his senior year he was named to the All-Southwest Conference team.
 He also pitched for the Texas Longhorns baseball team.

 Professional career

 Cleveland Browns

-Stephens was selected by the Cleveland Browns in the second round (18th overall) of the 1960 NFL Draft.
+Stephens was selected by the Cleveland Browns in the second round (18th overall) of the 1960 NFL draft.
 He played for the Browns in 1960 and 1961.
 While with the Browns he scored his only NFL touchdown on a 38-yard interception return against the Dallas Cowboys.

 On July 11, 1962, he was traded to the Los Angeles Rams along with a third round pick (#37-John Baker) and sixth round pick (#79-Terry Monaghan), in exchange for quarterback Frank Ryan and running back Tommy Wilson.